iOS and jailbreak developer CoolStar announced yesterday a new version of the well-known SemiRestore tool, called SemiRestore-Lite.

 Please remember that if these tools go wrong for any reason, they can leave you having to restore your device.
 That could mean going to iOS 10.2.1 and losing your jailbreak.
 Decide carefully whether using this tool is really necessary before doing it on a whim.
 Any adverse consequences are for you to bear, and bear alone.

 Whilst CoolStar’s SemiRestore is a well-known entity, it’s the nature of these tools to pose a certain risk to your device.
 In general, I advise against using any tool such as Cydia Eraser or SemiRestore except in direst need.
 And by that I don’t mean “my device is buggy because I installed too many tweaks, I want to freshen it up”.
 By that I mean “my device is now completely unusable, I have tried everything I know, and if this doesn’t work I will deliberately restore to iOS 10.2.1 anyway”.

-My final piece of advice would be that if you have truly reached a state of direst need and have to have a fresh start, you could consider using Prometheus to completely restore your device from iOS 10.2 to iOS 10.2.
+My final piece of advice would be that if you have truly reached a state of direst need and have to have a fresh start, you could consider using futurerestore to completely restore your device from iOS 10.2 to iOS 10.2.
 This is essentially a full iTunes restore and so will fix any problem, even those which SemiRestore is not designed for.
 If I was going to such lengths to clean up my device anyway, that would be my preference of tool for a fresh start.

-Of course, Prometheus requires technical know-how and .shsh2 blobs, so although my comprehensive guide should be enough to see you though, there will still be some who prefer to stick with a “lighter” solution, and for that, SemiRestore-Lite for iOS 10.2 should do the trick.
+Of course, futurerestore requires technical know-how and .shsh2 blobs, so although my comprehensive guide should be enough to see you though, there will still be some who prefer to stick with a “lighter” solution, and for that, SemiRestore-Lite for iOS 10.2 should do the trick.